stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 operate on ``real``-valued fields mandate ``GH_REAL`` as the kernel metadata for fields and scalars.

-The precision of fields and scalars, however, is determined by the model via precision variables as described in the :ref:`Mixed Precision
+The precision of fields and scalars, however, is determined by the algorithm layer via precision variables as described in the :ref:`Mixed Precision
 <lfric-mixed-precision>` section.
 Fields can be of ``field_type`` with
 ``r_def`` precision, ``r_solver_field_type`` with ``r_solver`` precision
 and ``r_tran_field_type`` with ``r_tran`` precision. ``real`` scalars